pagescms/.github/profile/README.md

 ---

 Pages CMS is created by [Ronan Berder](https://github.com/hunvreus).
-If you find it useful, consider sponsoring Ronan on GitHub: [Sponsor on GitHub](https://github.com/sponsors/hunvreus)
+If you find it useful, consider sponsoring him on GitHub: [Sponsor on GitHub](https://github.com/sponsors/hunvreus)